 - The Chase 5/24 rule only lets you apply for one credit card

 Since you can only carry so many credit cards in your wallet, you might consider the Sapphire Preferred over the other cards on this list because you earn two miles for every air travel purchase, regardless of the carrier.

 You won’t enjoy any of the complimentary United amenities like free checked bags or United Club membership.
 But, you can earn bonus rewards points much faster.
 You can then redeem them for United flights even when you earn them through non-United air travel.

 United is a Chase Ultimate Rewards travel partner.
 By owning the Sapphire Preferred or Sapphire Reserve, you can transfer your credit card points to United on a 1:1 basis, free of charge.
 If your primary focus is rapidly earning rewards miles that can be redeemed for any United flight, this is your best option.

-New Chase Sapphire Preferred cardholders will receive 50,000 bonus Ultimate Rewards points worth $625 in award travel by spending $4,000 in the first three months.
-By adding an authorized user, you will automatically be credited with another 5,000 points.
-And, the $95 annual fee is waived for the first year of ownership.
+New Chase Sapphire Preferred® Card cardholders will receive 60,000 bonus Ultimate Rewards points worth $750 in award travel by spending $4,000 in the first three months.

 Summary of the Best United Credit Card

 Owning a United credit card is the easiest and most cost-effective way to earn award miles that can be redeemed for free award flights.
 There is a United credit card for every budget that will enhance your United travel experience.
 If you want to make every purchase count, none of these cards will steer you in the wrong direction.

 40,000 Bonus Miles With the United℠ Explorer Card